// Blog / inspector

 Commands and expected checks

-node .knowledge/tools/build-visual-inspector.js - expected
+node .knowledge/tools/build-visual-inspector.js - what it does

 - .knowledge/inspector/index.html

-node .knowledge/tools/serve-inspector.js - expected
+node .knowledge/tools/serve-inspector.js - what it does

 - The generated Inspector can be served locally for review.